People meter: Meter

 Before the People Meter advances, Nielsen used the diary method, which consisted of viewers physically recording the shows they watched.
 However, there were setbacks with the system.
 Lower-rated stations claimed the diary method was inaccurate and biased.
 They argued that because they had lower ratings, those who depended on memory for the diary method may only remember to track their favorite shows.
-Stations also argued that if it wasn’t low ratings that skewed the diary method, it might also be the new variety of channels for viewers to choose from.
+Stations also argued that if it wasn't low ratings that skewed the diary method, it might also be the new variety of channels for viewers to choose from.
 Viewers may not be able to record everything they watch and there is no way of discovering the truth.
 Finally in 1986, Nielsen developed an electronic meter, People Meter, to solve the problem.
 The People Meter is an electronic method of television measurement that moved from active and diary-based to passive and meter-monitored.
 The meter also recorded real time simultaneously viewing, reducing memory bias.

 Because Audits of Great Britain (AGB) had just entered the U.S. market executing similar technology, Nielsen felt the need to compete.
 Nielsen made a substantial technological advance before network-era norms entered crisis with transition to the national People Meter sample in 1987.
 Although People Meters presented substantial improvements over the previous system, the alteration in audience measurement caused significant controversy.
 The method change costs stations whose audience had been overestimated.
+The networks firmly disagreed; they pointed out that certain demographics such as young children could not operate the people meter accurately, thus underestimating the number of children watching a particular program.
+Overall ratings after the people meter's introduction dropped 9% year-over-year; the Saturday morning cartoon block, in contrast, plummeted 29%, which ABC executive Squire Rushnell blamed specifically on children not being able to operate the people meter, leading Rushnell to abandon efforts to air preschool-oriented programs and aim the Saturday block toward older children who could operate a people meter.
 The end of the multi-channel transition was in large part due to the continuous changes in technology and distribution.
 Nielsen was at a disadvantage as their measuring techniques required burdensome adjustments.
 Luckily for Nielsen, the advances in advertising strategies, distribution windows, and ways people were using television made industry sectors interested in data about viewing behavior.